-Operation Suffoco: Guidelines, Squad Highlights and Manager Introduction
+Operation Suffoco: Club Introduction, Guidelines, and Manager Introduction

 In this third and final part of the Operation: Suffoco, this blog will explore the rules and guidelines of the save; layout the objectives of the save; give insight into the manager and his tactical style and preferences, and hopefully address any other subjects affiliated with the concept of the Suffoco and the game will interpret the role within the match engine.